dbmover/core/README.md

 Depending on your database vendor, it may be allowed to specify these during table creation.
-Support for this is still _very_ experimental and most definitely not complete. _So don't do that if possible._ Instead, create these constraints after table creation using `ALTER TABLE` statements.
+Support for this is still _very_ experimental and most definitely not complete. _So don't do that if possible._ Instead, create these constraints after table creation using `CREATE INDEX` or `ALTER TABLE` statements.

 Primary keys may already be speficied in the `CREATE TABLE` block.
 Other constraints are still a work in progress.

-> For extremely large tables, recreating indexes might considerably slow down
-> the moving process.
-C'est la vie.
-Non-primary named indexes are skipped if
-> DbMover determines them to be up to date.

 ### Loose `ALTER` statements
 Sometimes you need to `ALTER` a table after creation specifically, e.g. when it